jnuho/simpledl/README.md

 ### Communication between services

-- REST API
-  - Javascript &rarr; Golang
-- GRPC
-  - Golang &harr; python

-I considered various communication method:

-There are several ways to enable communication between a Golang web server and a Python backend.
-Here are a few methods:

 1. **HTTP/REST API**: You can expose a REST API on your Python backend and have the Golang server make HTTP requests to it.
 This is similar to how your JavaScript frontend communicates with the Golang server

 2. **gRPC/Protobuf**: gRPC is a high-performance, open-source universal RPC framework, and Protobuf (short for Protocol Buffers) is a method for serializing structured data.
 You can use gRPC and Protobuf for communication between your Golang and Python applications.
 This method is efficient and type-safe, but it might be a bit more complex to set up compared to a REST API.